campbell17/campbell17-v2/journal/draft-untitled.md

 It's wild to consider how one sentence spoken in passing could matter this much me.
 It lives on as a god-tier example of cherry-picking data.
 This _one_ person this _one_ time said I was good; ergo, I am good.
 I could easily use it nefariously as a counterpoint to all manner of amoral activity, but instead I keep it in my back pocket as a reminder.
 A reminder that things are rarely what they seem.
 A reminder the that I'm never as bad as I think, nor as good.
 And a reminder that I can do things my own way without worrying about how others would do them.
 My assumptions about others are never accurate, anyway, so it would be a shame to bend to the will of a non-existent reality in the hopes of living up to it.

 [1] Garra rufa.
 Yes, I googled "fish that eat dead skin".
 Buyer beware, apparently.

-Notes for next time: NOTE: Be careful about diminishing the other person while propping yourself up

-It blew my mind, but maybe I don't have to say that explicitly.
-I couldn't believe someone thought my life was interesting, let alone FULL.

-- Story teaser
-- Intro to my perception of people
-- Intro to my perception of me
-- Surprise to hear that someone thought my life was full - this is incongruous to how I view myself (figure out me's vs. myselfs for this)
-- Realization that in order to pay me such a compliment, there must be high contrast between my experiences and that of the compliment giver
-- Something about how such a tiny remark has such wide and lasting impact due to it's misalignment with the image of self
-- "Oh, she just doesn't realize I'm a lazy piece of shit yet.
-Once she got to know me, she wouldn't think my life was so full."
-- But maybe I shouldn't take the experiences I've had for granted as much as I do.
-Not everyone is as lucky or has the freedoms and opportunities I have